owasp-untrust/vv_cs/README.md

 ### Reusable validation

-Validation logic lives in *types*, not individual properties:
+Validation logic lives in types, not individual properties:

 - A single `PasswordLength` type encapsulates “1–10 characters” once.
 - A single `PasswordChars` type encapsulates “distinct printable characters, length 10–256” once.
-- A single `Email` / `Phone` / `CreditCard` type encapsulates their respective format rules once.
+- A single `Email` or `Phone` or `CreditCard` type encapsulates its format rules once.
 - Any DTO or entity using these types automatically gets the same validation.

 ### Stronger assurances via the type system

-- Using `PasswordLength` instead of `int` means “this value has already been validated”.
+- Using `PasswordLength` instead of `int` means “this value has already been validated as a legal length”.
 - Using `Email` instead of `string` means “this is a valid email”.
-- You can’t accidentally pass an unvalidated primitive where a validated value is required.
+- You cannot accidentally pass an unvalidated primitive where a validated value is required.
 - Optionality is explicit through `Optional<T>` rather than “null sometimes means missing”.

 ### Flexible logic (not limited to attributes)

 - Validation is regular C# code, not restricted to attribute shapes.
 - You can combine:
-  - Bounds (length / range) via `Bounds<T>`
+  - Bounds (length or numeric range) via `Bounds<T>`
   - Regex checks
   - Content rules (distinctness, character classes, etc.)
   - Domain-specific logic inside `ExtraValidation`.
+  - Definition of reusable archetype classes that contain a hook into a validation chain common to all types extending the archetype (via `ChainableValidation`)

 ### Enforced bounds

-The bounded base types require a `Bounds` object:
+The bounded archetypes require a `Bounds` object:

-- You must specify min/max bounds for strings and numbers when using the bounded base classes.
+- You must specify min and max bounds for strings and numbers when using the bounded archetypes.
-- This makes it harder to accidentally forget limits on untrusted input.
+  This makes it harder to forget limits on untrusted input.

 ### Secure defaults

-- **Required by default**: VV types are treated as required unless wrapped in `Optional<T>`.
+- Required by default: VV types are treated as required unless wrapped in `Optional<T>`.
-- **Null only when explicit**: `null` is possible only when:
+- Null only when explicit: `null` is possible only when:
   - you use `Optional<T>`, or
   - you use nullable reference types explicitly (`T?`).

-- This aligns with secure coding practices for untrusted input.
+This aligns with secure by default coding practices for untrusted input.

 ### Framework integration